Downhill Media > About > Portfolio > Audiobrary Case Study

 The problem

-In the standard audiobook economy, a narrator gets paid once — a flat fee for the time they spend in the booth.
-Every subsequent listen, every new subscriber, every dollar of ongoing revenue flows to the distributor.
-The performer’s economic participation in the work ends the day they finish recording.
+In the standard audiobook economy, a narrator gets paid once — a per finished hour flat fee for the time they spend in the booth.
+Every consumer listen, every dollar of ongoing revenue flows to everyone other than the narrator.

-Julia wanted to build something different.
-A storefront where buying an audiobook would mean supporting the people who made the art, not just the corporations that distribute it.
-Narrators receive royalties on every sale, the way authors do.
-The model needed to be baked into the plumbing of the site — not a promise on the about page, but the actual mechanics of the purchase.
+Julia chose to build something different, as she says, “Out of righteous rage.”
+She created a storefront where buying an audiobook would mean supporting the people who create the art, not just the corporations surrounding it.
+Narrators receive royalties on every sale and authors receive a significant amount more as well.
+The model needed to be baked into the plumbing of the site — not an idea or a promise on the about page, but the actual mechanics of the purchase.

 The approach

 Audiobrary runs on Shopify for the storefront and payment processing, with Soundwise handling audiobook delivery to a listener’s phone app.
-The royalty accounting happens behind the scenes — when a customer buys a book, the sale is attributed to that specific audiobook’s narrator, and revenue flows accordingly.
+The royalty accounting happens behind the scenes — when a customer buys a product, the sale is attributed to that specific audiobook, and revenue flows accordingly.

 Ongoing: new titles get added as Julia produces them.
-The catalog has grown steadily since launch, and the site gets a small refresh every year as the business model evolves.
+The catalog has grown steadily since launch, and the site gets a small refresh a few times a year as the business model evolves.

 “When you purchase through Audiobrary, you are supporting the people who make the art, not the corporations that merely distribute it.”